Berserker (novel series): Goodlife

 The Berserkers are known to cooperate with each other, most of the time.
 They sometimes spare the lives of human (or other organic) traitors or collaborators, known as "goodlife", who are willing to cooperate to help destroy other lifeforms.

 Humanity

 Homo sapiens, referred to as "Earth-descended" or "ED" Humans, or as "Solarians", is the only sentient species aggressive enough to counter Berserkers.

 The Berserkers have severely threatened human civilizations and wiped out billions of humans and other more exotic species.
 The remnants of human civilization have learned to be wily in order to survive.
 Berserker technology is much more advanced than that of any known human society.
 The survivors are disparate and lack the ability to act as a united foe to the Berserkers.
 While ED humans have massed powerful fleets on many occasions, bickering and strife between factions both political and cultural have often blunted the Solarian Armadas' effectiveness, ironically furthering the power of their machine foes, the Berserkers.

 Qwib-qwib

-Later stories involve the Qwib-qwib, an anti-Berserker berserker.
+Later stories (e.g. Itself Surprised, by Roger Zelazny, appearing in Berserker Base) involve a “qwibbian-qwibbian-kel”, a last-ditch weapon built too late by the Red Race.
+Its primary strength is an otherwise unknown kind of quick subspace jump, used as a tactical force multiplier in combat.
+At least one survived the war and was much later found and repaired by humans.
+"Qwibbian" means "berserker" in the Red Race's language, and therefore “qwibbian-qwibbian-kel” appears to mean “anti-Berserker berserker”.